NichCottle2201/snapchat_campaign_manager_media_image_assess/README.md

 - On Windows, you can use Task Scheduler
 - Alternatively, you can use cloud-based scheduling services like AWS Lambda with CloudWatch Events or Google Cloud Functions with Cloud Scheduler

-## Security Considerations
+## Security Standardization

-- Never commit your access token to version control
+- Never commit the access token to version control (gitignore applied)
-- In a production environment, use environment variables or a secure secret management system to handle the access token
+- In a production & dev enviros, must use environment variables to handle the access token

-## Rate Limiting
+## Snap Rate Limiting Warning

 Be aware of Snapchat Ads API rate limits.
 If you're dealing with a large number of campaigns, you may need to implement rate limiting in your script.

-## Disclaimer

-This script directly interacts with your Snapchat Ads campaigns.
-Use it carefully and consider testing in a non-production environment first.

-## Support

-For any issues or questions, please open an issue in this repository or contact your Snapchat Ads API support channel.

 ## Testing

 This project includes a suite of unit tests to ensure the correct functioning of the code.
 The tests use Python's built-in `unittest` framework and mock API responses to test the functionality without making actual API calls.

 To run the tests: